Daikin Heat Pumps Review

-Daiken offers a wide range of products geared towards making your home (or business) more comfortable and energy efficient.
-While this makes them little different from other companies trying to do the same thing, the design of Daiken heat pumps and air conditioners makes this company stand out: the company prides itself on being able to create wall, floor or ceiling units that blend in your home’s décor while this offering a affordable and freeze protected outdoor box.
-For example, Daiken offers radiant heating systems which means that all of your heat comes through the floor (providing even heating) and no ugly heating boxes taking up a ton of space.
+Daikin offers a wide range of products geared towards making your home (or business) more comfortable and energy efficient.
+While this makes them little different from other companies trying to do the same thing, the design of Daikin heat pumps and air conditioners makes this company stand out: the company prides itself on being able to create wall, floor or ceiling units that blend in your home’s décor while this offering a affordable and freeze protected outdoor box.
+For example, Daikin offers radiant heating systems which means that all of your heat comes through the floor (providing even heating) and no ugly heating boxes taking up a ton of space.
 So what more should you know about Daikin heat pumps?

 Types of Heat Pumps

-Daiken is a global company, so be sure to go to the right area to see which heat pumps are offered in your area!
+Daikin is a global company, so be sure to go to the right area to see which heat pumps are offered in your area!
 For the sake of this review, we’ve gone with the Canadian systems; however, in Europe, the systems are very different and include ones like bivalent (hooks into your current system, low/high temperature and Split systems.
 Wherever, you are, the systems are all similar in that they provide energy saving heating and can often be used to heat water as well.
 They also brag on being quiet, space savers, and often use radiant (under floor) heating.

-Daikin KE Series Heat Pumps: These heat pumps are the most affordable and basic systems from Daiken.
+Daikin KE Series Heat Pumps: These heat pumps are the most affordable and basic systems from Daikin.
 They are not Energy Star Rated, but they all have a SEER of 18 and an HSPF of 8.5.
 They are wall mounted heat pumps that only function as heating/cooling units.
 They have a compact outdoor unit and the indoor unit blends easily into the décor.
 As they are the smallest series, they are best used in conjunction with other systems or in smaller spaces.

 Daikin LV Series: They are all inverter compression types and are rated to be fairly quiet.
 They have a SEER of between 24.5 and 20.0 and an HSPF rating of between 12.5 and 10.6 which is pretty good!
 They are the next step up from the KE series and are also wall mounted units with slim indoor units and a compact outdoor one.
 They are duct-free and work best on enhancing the current heating system to save money and on additions.